timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 ---
 Work in progress.

-**Note:** I am a biologist by background, it's likely there are many errors in this post (please let me know if you spot any).
-Please bear with my elementary LaTeX skills, I am by no means a mathematician.
+**Note:** I am a biologist by background, and by no means a mathematician.
+Please bear with my elementary LaTeX skills and let me know if you spot an mistakes.

 Suppose you work in a country that has almost eliminated malaria, and a new case is reported.
 It might come from a traveller who was infected abroad and brought the parasite home with them.
 If nothing follows, it was a dead end.
 On the other hand, it may be the first visible link in a local chain, where a mosquito bites an infected person, subsequently biting someone else, and transmission soon becomes widespread.